zkamvar/dissertation/README.md

 bookdown::render_book("index.Rmd")
 ```

-You can find the thesis in [**_book/thesis.pdf**](_book/thesis.pdf)
+You can find the dissertation in [**_book/dissertation.pdf**](_book/dissertation.pdf)

 ## Components

-The following components are ones you should edit to customize your thesis:

 ### [_bookdown.yml](_bookdown.yml)

-This is the main configuration file for your thesis.
-Arrange the order of your
+This is the main configuration file for the dissertation.
-chapters in this file and ensure that the names match the names in your folders.

 ### [index.Rmd](index.Rmd)

-This file contains all the meta information that goes at the beginning of your
+This file contains all the meta information that goes at the beginning of the pdf
 document.

 ### [pre/](pre/)

-This folder contains all of the Rmd files to be included in the pretext of your
+This folder contains all of the Rmd files to be included in the pretext of the
 dissertation (e.g. abstract, acknowledgments, author contributions, etc.).

 There is a slight caveat to all of these files: the very first line must be